Porter's Generic Strategies - Explained

 What are Porter's Generic Strategies?

-- Cost Leadership Minimizing the costs incurred in providing value (product or service) to a customer or client.
+Cost Leadership includes minimizing the costs incurred in providing value (product or service) to a customer or client.

-- Differentiation This means making ones product unique or special, compared to other competitors or substitute products in the market.
+Differentiation means making ones product unique or special, compared to other competitors or substitute products in the market.

-- Differentiation Focus Note: This does not mean a focus on differentiation.
-It means an orientation toward differentiation from other competitors/products within a focused market.
+Differentiation Focus means an orientation toward differentiation from other competitors or products within a focused market.